terragady/final-project/README.md

 #### How can I talk to my friends during the game?
 There is a chat in the top right corner of the board!
 Use that!

+#### Can spectators join?
+Yes.
+Once the game has started, anyone who joins will join as a spectator.

 #### How to trade with other players?
 You can trade with other players in two ways: